spectralDNS/shenfun/docs/source/introduction.rst

     -\nabla^2 u(\boldsymbol{x}) &= f(\boldsymbol{x}) \quad \text{for } \, \boldsymbol{x} \in \Omega \\
               u(\boldsymbol{x}) &= 0\, \text{for }\, \boldsymbol{x} \in \Gamma

-To solve this problem with the spectral Galerking method we need to create a variational form by first multiplying the entire equation by a test function :math:`\overline{v}` that satisfies the boundary conditions: :math:`v(\boldsymbol{x}) = 0` for :math:`\boldsymbol{x} \, \in \Gamma`.
+To solve this problem with the spectral Galerkin method we need to create a variational form by first multiplying the entire equation by a test function :math:`\overline{v}` that satisfies the boundary conditions: :math:`v(\boldsymbol{x}) = 0` for :math:`\boldsymbol{x} \, \in \Gamma`.
 We also multiply by an associated